beast-lang/beast-dragon/README.md

 ```

 # News
+__21.04.2017__: We now should have fully working @ctime mirroring in both interpreter and cpp backends.

 __14.04.2017__: @ctime variables now work in runtime functions and are properly mirrored! (the subsystem has to be implemented for interpreter yet).
 See test/ctime/t_basicmirroring.

 __04.04.2017__: We have classes now!
 Constructors are not generated automatically, so you have to do ```Void #ctor() { mem1.#ctor(); mem2.#ctor(); }```